 This MIL-PRF-21260 performance specification covers engine oils suitable for preservation, break-in, and lubrication of reciprocating internal combustion engines of both spark-ignition and compression-ignition types, and of power transmission fluid applications in equipment used in combat/tactical service.

 This specification covers three classes of gas synthetic turbine engine lubricating oils, primarily used for aircraft engines, which have a nominal viscosity of 5 centistokes at 100 Deg.
 C and which are typically made with neopentyl polyol ester base stocks.
-This MIL-PRF-23699 aircraft oil is identified by NATO Code Number 0-156.
+This MIL-PRF-23699 specification aircraft oil is identified by NATO Code Number 0-156.

-This specification covers one type and grade of water-displacing, preservative lubricating oil, known hereinafter as “oil”, for general purpose applications at low temperatures.
+This MIL-PRF-32033 specification covers one type and grade of water-displacing, preservative lubricating oil, known hereinafter as “oil”, for general purpose applications at low temperatures.
 The oil can be applied by dipping, brushing, or by spraying from gas-pressurized cans.
 The oil is identified by Military Symbol PL-S and NATO Code Number O-190.

 The MIL-PRF-46010 establishes the requirements for a corrosion-inhibiting, heat-cured solid film lubricant coating that is intended to reduce wear and prevent galling, corrosion, and seizure of metals.